spotDL/spotdlRedesign/docs/models/.idea/plugin-system.md

 ### 1. Ease of plugin creation<a name="1-ease-of-plugin-creation"></a>

-Simply put, if you have to work your way through two dozen errors before you can nail down your plugin, your not very likely to put in all that much effort into writing plugins whereas, if you get it correct after just half a dozen bug-fixes, your more likely to write up plugins.
+Simply put, if you have to work your way through two dozen errors before you can nail down your plugin, you're not very likely to put in all that much effort into writing plugins, whereas if you get it correct after just half a dozen bug-fixes, you're more likely to write up plugins.
 As far as I am concerned, a plugin system with very few plugins is pretty useless.